DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |ShowClipboard| replace:: Show `the clipboard`_.
 .. |ShowNotificationsOff| replace:: Don't show notifications.
 .. |ShowNotificationsOn| replace:: Show notifications.
+.. |ShowUncontracted| replace:: Show the current word as uncontracted literary braille.
 .. |SleepTalkOff| replace:: Speak only when the |product name| is awake.
 .. |SleepTalkOn| replace:: Speak even when the |product name| is asleep.
 .. |SpeakFaster| replace:: Increase the speech rate.